saintedlama/passport-local-mongoose/README.md

 ### Allow only "active" users to authenticate

-First we define a schema with an additional field `active` of type Boolean.
+First, we define a schema with an additional field `active` of type Boolean.

 ```javascript
 const UserSchema = new Schema({